wso2/docs-choreo-dev/en/docs/integrations/integration-concepts.md

 Following are the connections you can use to interact with application-specific APIs:

- - **Twilio**: Connects your service to Twilio API to perform operations such as sending messages, WhatsApp messages, and making voice calls.
+ - **Twilio**: Integrate with Twilio to perform operations such as sending messages, WhatsApp messages, and making voice calls.
- - **Slack**: Connects your service to Slack API to perform operations in Slack, such as sending a message to a channel, deleting a message, etc.
+ - **Slack**: Integrate with Slack to perform operations such as sending a message to a channel, deleting a message, etc.
- - **GitHub**: Connects your service to GitHub API to perform operations in GitHub, such as creating an issue, creating a pull request, etc.
+ - **GitHub**: Integrate with GitHub to perform operations such as creating an issue, creating a pull request, etc.
- - **Gmail**: Connects your service to Gmail API to perform email operations such as sending an email, receiving an email, etc.
+ - **Gmail**: Integrate with Gmail to perform operations such as sending an email, receiving an email, etc.
- - **Google Calendar**: Connects your service to Google Calendar API to perform operations in Google Calendar such as creating an event, deleting an event, etc.
+ - **Google Calendar**: Integrate with Google Calendar to perform operations such as creating an event, deleting an event, etc.
- - **Google Sheets**: Connects your service to Google Sheets API to perform operations in Google Sheets such as reading data, formatting data, etc.
+ - **Google Sheets**: Integrate with Google Sheets to perform operations such as reading data, formatting data, etc.
- - **Salesforce**: Connects your service to Salesforce API to perform Salesforce operations such as obtaining organization information, creating a record, etc.
+ - **Salesforce**: Integrate with Salesforce to perform operations such as obtaining organization information, creating a record, etc.
- - **NetSuite**: Connects your service to Netsuite API to perform Netsuite operations such as creating a record instance, creating a sublist, etc.
+ - **NetSuite**: Integrate with Netsuite to perform operations such as creating a record instance, creating a sublist, etc.

 ## Statement